List of Squeeze band members: 1985–1999

 For a Japanese tour in early 1994, Carrack (who was touring with Mike and the Mechanics) was temporarily replaced by former keyboardist Andy Metcalfe.
 In the summer, Squeeze toured the US with Aimee Mann as an additional vocalist and guitarist.
 The group performed without a drummer after Thomas had joined the reunited Attractions, with returning keyboardist Carrack contributing some percussion.
 For a string of UK shows later in the year, Andy Newmark joined on drums.
 In early 1995, Kevin Wilkinson took over for the recording of Ridiculous, while Don Snow rejoined for a third time on the subsequent touring cycle.
+In 1996, guitarist Nick Harper joined Difford and Tilbrook (billed as Squeeze) for acoustic tours of the UK and USA.
+Harper continued with the full band as second guitarist and backing vocalist through 1998, while also playing support sets during these tours.

-After a short hiatus, the group returned in 1998 with a lineup including bassist Hilaire Penda, keyboardist Christopher Holland (brother of Jools) and drummer Ash Soan.
+After a short hiatus, the group returned in 1998 with a lineup including Harper, bassist Hilaire Penda, returning keyboardist Christopher Holland (brother of Jools) and drummer Ash Soan.

-During the tour in promotion of new studio album Domino, co-founder Chris Difford left Squeeze in early 1999 due to ongoing problems with alcohol abuse, with the band continuing for the rest of the year as a quartet.
-For select dates, support act Nick Harper appeared as a second guitarist and vocalist, and for the final few shows of the tour Holland was replaced by Chris Braide.
+During the tour in promotion of new studio album Domino, co-founder Chris Difford abruptly left Squeeze in early 1999, just days prior to the tour's North American leg.
+Announced initially as a hiatus due to a dislike of travel, it was much later revealed the exit from Squeeze was due to ongoing problems with alcohol abuse.
+The band continuing for the rest of the year as a quartet.
+Jim Kimberley replaced Soan as drummer for several shows mid-tour, and for the final few shows of the tour Holland was replaced by Chris Braide.
 After the tour concluded in November, Squeeze disbanded and Tilbrook and Difford continued working on separate projects.

 Since 2007

 After eight years apart (save for sporadic collaborations), Glenn Tilbrook and Chris Difford reformed Squeeze in early 2007.
 The rest of the lineup was completed with former bassist John Bentley and new members Stephen Large on keyboards and Simon Hanson on drums.
 During a UK tour in late 2010, Large was temporarily replaced by Steve Nieve.
 The group issued two live albums and Spot the Difference, comprising new recordings of old songs, between 2007 and 2012.
 Personnel remained stable until July 2015, when Bentley left the band by "mutual decision".
 He was replaced by Lucy Shaw, who completed recording for Cradle to the Grave.

 After the release and promotion of their eleventh studio album, Squeeze announced in July 2017 that Shaw had been replaced by Yolanda Charles, and that Steve Smith had joined on percussion, guitar and vocals.
 Both new members debuted on The Knowledge that year.
 The group became a seven-piece for the first time in August 2019, when steel guitarist Melvin Duffy – who had performed with the band for several years as a backup member – joined officially.
 Sean Hurley replaced Charles in February 2020, who was followed by Owen Biddle in April.

+As of 2024, Squeeze is an 8-piece, with the addition of Danica Dora on keyboards and backing vocals.